vihanb/babel-plugin-wildcard/README.md

 }
 ```

+If you add the extension `""`, it will also import subdirectories.

 ### `nostrip`
 By default, the file extension will be removed in the generated `import` statements, you can change this using: